How To Care For Vegan Leather (Avoid These Mistakes!)

 How to Clean Vegan Leather

-Every day articles such as jackets, shoes, bags, and sofas quickly accumulate dirt and dust that lead to premature wear and tear.
+Every day faux leather items such as jackets, pants, shoes, bags, and sofas quickly accumulate dirt and dust that lead to premature wear and tear.
 However, according to Zachary Pozniak, VP of Operations of luxury dry cleaning brand Jeeves of Belgravia, cleaning vegan leather is pretty straightforward.

 He suggests that the most effective way to help vegan leather last longer is to give it a regular wipe-down with a damp cloth.
 Preserve your leathers by wiping them down weekly, or even after wet weather, with a soft non-abrasive cloth or even tissues.
 1